 Eating in Barcelona

 Vegetarian restaurants are on the increase.
-Some, like Organic and La Báscula, even aspire to a degree of creative cooking.
-Contemporary places such as Pla, Anima, and Juicy Jones always have a couple of vegetarian options on offer.
 Apart from tortillas, few traditional tavernas serve veggie food, and always double-check: The Catalan word carn (carne in Spanish) only refers to red meat.
 Asking for a dish "without" (sens in Catalan, sin in Spanish) does not guarantee that it will arrive fish-or chicken-free.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.